Congruent Triangles

 because the two triangles do not have exactly the same sides.

-Same Angles
+Same Angles?

 Does this also work with angles?
 Not always!

-because they are (in this case) the same size
+only because they are the same size

 So just having the same angles is no guarantee they are congruent.